Enduro? What the heck does that mean?

 What type of protection should I wear?

-Although there will be plenty of descending, we strongly recommend your cross country helmet over a full face as there is plenty of pedaling in between.
+Helmets are mandatory while on course at all times.
+Although there will be plenty of descending, we recommend your cross country helmet over a full face as there is plenty of pedaling in between.
+However, if you want to rock both and switch between the two, that’s cool with us.
 If you feel more comfortable wearing knee pads and or elbow pads, by all means throw them on, just remember it may be a scorcher of a day so the lighter the pads the better.

 Will there be a feed station and water along the route?